 - Multiple costs – Paying a mortgage with a partner can be more manageable than paying alone.
 You’ll also have other costs, such as paying the bills and maintaining the home.

 Mortgage advisors for married applicants

-Getting the right advice before applying for a mortgage is very important.
-This is especially true if you’re married but want to get a mortgage in one name.
+Getting the right advice before applying for a mortgage is very important, especially if you’re married but want to get a mortgage in one name.

 Our advisors specialise in mortgage applications that aren’t straightforward.
-Being married and applying for a mortgage as a sole applicant is considered to be a complex case.
-As a result, it’s certainly where the expertise of our advisors can help.
+Being married and applying for a mortgage as a sole applicant is a complex case, so not all lenders will consider you.

-Make an enquiry to get started and an advisor will call you straight back.
-Alternatively, you can call us on 0800 195 0490 for further help.
+Make an enquiry to get started, and an advisor will call you back.
+Alternatively, you can contact us on 0800 195 0490 for further help.

 Martin is a senior mortgage advisor and has held a CeMAP qualification for over 15 years while also completing an MBA in Global Banking & Finance.